FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 The database schema of the domain model is defined in the :file:`ext_tables.sql` file.
-The Extbase classes that define the domain model are provided in the :file:`Classes/` folder, their presentation in the TYPO3 backend is configured in the :file:`Configuration/TCA/` folder.
+The controller classes are provided in the folder :file:`Classes/Controller/`, the classes that define the domain model are provided in the folder :file:`Classes/Domain/` and their representation in the TYPO3 backend is configured in the folder :file:`Configuration/TCA/`.
-Last but not least, the tests of the PHP classes are located in the folder :file:`Tests/`.
+Last but not least, the tests of the classes are located in the folder :file:`Tests/`.

 For more information on tests, see the section ":ref:`tests`" and for everything